luishernandezv/visual-e2e/README.md

 ## Run tests

 NOTE: Your **first test run will fail** as there are no baselines to compare against to.
-More info [here](https://docs.saucelabs.com/visual/e2e-testing/setup/#5-run) or configure your test to not fail on new states using `failOnNewStates` capability, more info [here](https://docs.saucelabs.com/visual/e2e-testing/commands-options/#saucevisual-capability-options)
+More info [here](https://docs.saucelabs.com/visual/e2e-testing/setup/#5-run) or configure your test to not fail on new states using `failOnNewStates` capability, more info [here](https://docs.saucelabs.com/visual/e2e-testing/commands-options/#saucevisual-capability-options).
+Once you have accepted your changes you can rerun your tests.

 ### Using only webdriverio